jascha10/jascha10/README.md

 ###

-<p align="left">✨ Creating bugs since ...<br>📚 I'm currently learning how to code java <br>🎯 Goals: My current goal is to become a networking and cybersecurity major.<br>🎲 Fun fact: I have 2 cats</p>
+<p align="left">✨ Creating bugs since 2006<br>📚 I'm currently learning how to code java <br>🎯 Goals: My current goal is to become a networking and cybersecurity major.<br>🎲 Fun fact: I have 2 cats</p>

 ###